aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: The fully developed `tinymorph` application is accessible on various devices.
 - **Input/Condition**: Access the application UI on different devices and screen sizes.
 - **Output/Result**: Confirmation that the UI is unified, non-intrusive, and uncluttered across all interfaces.
 - **How test will be performed**: Conduct a design review by assembling a team of UI/UX experts who will use a predefined checklist based on design guidelines.
-Usability testing will be conducted with 10 target users representing primary user personas, followed by survey feedback analysis (Appendix A).
+Usability testing will be conducted with 10 target users representing primary user personas, followed by survey feedback analysis ([[VnVPlan/VnVPlan#Usability Survey Questions]]).

 **Test-LF-A2**